1887 – when it all began

 One spring day, twelve university students met with national YMCA staff member, Luther Wishard and Professor Mark Bailey to organize a local YMCA.
-Their meeting began the 130 years that we are celebrating this April 22, 2017.
+Their meeting began the 132 years legacy that continues today.

 Your Y has been growing with Eugene ever since — it was here through two world wars, women’s suffrage, civil rights, the turn of two centuries and plenty more!
 That’s a lot of history!

 In 1909, the first YMCA building was erected at 1076 Willamette Street.
 This provided space for YMCA and YWCA student members to study and gather, while the community used it for Sunday school, grammar school and indoor baseball.
 In the upcoming years, the gym became the place for high school athletes to practice basketball, football and indoor track.